Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	- not 0 - enabled

-	It controls sending icmp error messages (ICMP_DEST_UNREACH) for VS/NAT when the load balancer receives packets from real servers but the connection entries don't exist.
+	It controls sending icmp error messages (ICMP_DEST_UNREACH) for VS/NAT when the woke load balancer receives packets from real servers but the woke connection entries don't exist.

 pmtu_disc - BOOLEAN
 	- 0 - disabled
 	- not 0 - enabled (default)

-	By default, reject with FRAG_NEEDED all DF packets that exceed the PMTU, irrespective of the forwarding method.
+	By default, reject with FRAG_NEEDED all DF packets that exceed the PMTU, irrespective of the woke forwarding method.
 For TUN method the flag can be disabled to fragment such packets.

 secure_tcp - INTEGER